Proverbs 14 – The Contrast Between Wisdom and Folly

 i.
 “No less personal is the heart’s joy.
 It lies deep within.
 Michal could understand David’s bravery, but not his joy.
 She knew him as a man of war, not as a man of God.”
 (Bridges)

 ii.
-Spurgeon listed and described many joys that were personal in nature, and therefore often a stranger does not share its joy.
+Spurgeon listed and described many joys that are personal in nature, and therefore often a stranger does not share them.

 · The joy of sin forgiven.